 Even if you’ve only used your credit card to pay a deposit on goods and services costing between £100 and £30,000, Section 75 protection still applies to the entire purchase.

-Section 75 now also applies to purchases made overseas.
+And the cover also applies to purchases made overseas.

 "But the protection now also extends to transactions abroad."